chunyulin/nuosc/README.md

 ## Status

+- H100 w/ NCCL ~3x faster than w/o for FD8.
 - Current 3D status: 2/3 Flavor, FD8/WENO, OpenMP/OpenACC
     - FD8 is 20% faster than WENO, with the same phyical result, but with O(10^2) deviation of |P|.
     - FD4/FD8 also pass code comparisom case.